Specialist Learning Areas

 Young children experience rapid brain development and acquire skills at a faster rate than at any other time in life.
 Children have a natural curiosity to explore the world around them.
 An emphasis on developing STEM skills in the early years encourages children to feel positive and enthusiastic about STEM, leading to interest and achievement later in life.
 It is predicted that careers of the future will utilise many of the skills taught in STEM from an early age.

-At St Catherine's STEM involves;
+At St Catherine's STEM involves:

 • asking questions